THarmse/End_of_Module_Assignment-ClientServerNetwork/README.md

 ┗ requirements.txt

 ## Unit test
 - `test_client.py` - contains unit test for the client app.
-  This test ensures that the `send_data` endpoint of the application behaves correctly.
+  - This test ensures that the `send_data` endpoint of the application behaves correctly.

 - `test_server.py` - contains unit test for the server.
-  These tests verify the functionality of various endpoints in the server.
+  - These tests verify the functionality of various endpoints in the server.
+- To run all the unit tests for this project:
+  `python -m unittest`

 ## License
 This project is open-source.
 (MIT License)